timVai/fastText/README.md

 ## fasttext
-forked from facebook
+forked from facebook,
-add dropout
+add dropout,
 you can run
 `
 fasttext supervised -dropOut 0.8